micah-11101/Covid-19Analysis/README.md

 # Data Analysis Process
 To do the analysis, we ran a few different tests and presentations on the data:

-Hypothesis Testing
+# Hypothesis Testing
-We tested multiple different hypothesis:\n
+We tested multiple different hypothesis:

 GeoPolygon Plot
 We created a plot that displays the change in reported cases that is run on a per 100k population basis to give a better understanding of the change over time.